 Should the targeted screening program focus just on melanoma or on all skin cancers?
 The Roadmap members, including the Consumer and Community Advisory Committee, have reached agreement that the proposed screening program should focus on melanoma.

-The four-year Government Funded Roadmap for a National Targeted Skin Cancer Screening Program commenced in March 2025.
+The four-year Government Funded Roadmap for a National Targeted Melanoma Screening Program commenced in March 2025.
 Read the 6-month update on progress so far.

 The Roadmap Launch Meeting was held at MIA on 14 March 2025.
 View the Summary Report of the meeting and watch recording of the meeting introduction.